 For the purposes of the present document, the terms and definitions given in TR 21.905 [1] and the following apply.
 A term defined in the present document takes precedence over the definition of the same term, if any, in TR 21.905 [1] and TS 36.300 [2].

-Child node: IAB-node-DU's next hop neighbour node; the child node is also an IAB-node.
+Child node: IAB-DU's next hop neighbour node; the child node is also an IAB-node.

 En-gNB: node providing NR user plane and control plane protocol terminations towards the UE, and acting as Secondary Node in EN-DC.